Fully vaccinated travellers 'should be exempted from restrictions'

 The law for the travel pass foresees EU countries refraining from imposing travel restrictions on those holding one.

 However, it opens the door for additional measures in case the health situation deteriorates or new variants are detected.
-It also leaves unanswered the question of what happens to those who have not obtained the pass but nevertheless intend to travel.
+It also leaves unanswered questions around what happens to those who have not obtained the pass but intend to travel.

 Mindful of potential fragmentation and uncertainty for travellers, the European Commission has put forward a recommendation for national governments.